maehler/dotfiles/README.md

 ## zsh

 My preferred shell is zsh.
-If it's not installed, I stick with bash.
+If it's not installed and I don't have administrator rights, I stick with bash.

     chsh -s /usr/bin/zsh